johnpeart/dept-of-bad-ideas/_host-notes/06-in-the-thick-of-it.md

 Explain how the scoring works for this round.
 Say something like:

 > “For every second you keep talking without hesitation or repetition, you gain a point.
+>
-You get up to 10 extra points if your solution is either very funny, very practical or very original.
+> “You get up to 10 extra points for each question if your solution is either very funny, very practical or very original.
 >
 > “You’ll be asked to solve four problems, meaning there are up to 280 points on offer in this round.”